ananddasani/Java-Practice-Course/README.md

 In Majority, new programmer stuck at one topic due to lack of practice question form begining --> advance so they loose intrest in coding and think - it's not my cup of tea :(

-To Help out the new programmers more precisely self-taught programmers in learning java , i am making this repo and inviting all the java programmers to contribute in, as per
+To Help out the new programmers more precisely self-taught programmers in learning java , i am making this repo and inviting all the java programmers to contribute in, as per their skill set :D
-.

 ## ⭐ How to get started Contributing in?